Diseases

 Biotinidase Deficiency

-This disorder causes various types of damage, which may be extremely severe, and can even result in the infant’s death.
-The enzyme biotinidase normally extracts biotin from food during digestion, making it available to the organism in its free form.
-In cases of biotinidase deficiency, the vitamin is lost.
-However, biotin is vital for various metabolic enzymes.
+This disorder causes various types of damage, which may be extremely severe and can even result in the infant’s death.
+The enzyme biotinidase normally releases the vitamin biotin from its bound form, making it available to the body in its free form.
+In cases of this illness though, the vitamin is lost.
+However, biotin is vital for the functioning of various metabolic enzymes.

 Here too, early diagnosis and immediate therapy can prevent damage.

-Treatment of biotinidase deficiency is simple, involving the daily intake of one biotin tablet.
+Treatment of biotinidase deficiency is simple, consisting of the daily intake of one biotin tablet.
+The disorder is roughly as common as galactosaemia.

 Cystic Fibrosis (CF)

-Glutaric acidemia type 1 (GA1)
+Glutaric Acidemia Type 1 (GA1)

-In this metabolic disorder, the amino acids, lysine and tryptophan, normal components of all animal and plant proteins, cannot be processed normally in the body.
-As a consequence, metabolic products can accumulate that are toxic for the brain.
-Children with the condition tend not to have any symptoms as a newborn.
-If left untreated, most children with the condition will have a larger head than normal and over time will suffer from developmental delay as well as certain movement disorders.Between the ages of 3 months and 3 years, acute metabolic crises occur, often triggered by minor infections, which can lead to permanent movement difficulties and disability.
+In cases of this metabolic disorder, the amino acids lysine and tryptophan, normal components of all animal and plant proteins, cannot be processed properly in the body.
+This leads to the production of metabolic substances that are toxic for the brain.
+Affected children tend not to have any symptoms as newborns.
+If left untreated, most children with the condition will have a larger head than normal and over time will suffer from developmental delay, as well as mild movement disorders.
+Between the ages of 3 months and 3 years, acute metabolic crises occur, often triggered by minor infections, which can lead to permanent movement disorders and severe disability.

-Maple syrup urine disease (also known as MSUD) is a hereditary metabolic disease, in which particular protein components (amino acids leucine, isoleucine and valine) cannot be properly processed in the body.
-As a consequence, toxic substances accumulate,which can lead a rapid decline in newborns.
-Particularly serious is the occurrence of brain swelling, which can cause a coma.
+Maple syrup urine disease (also known as MSUD) is a congenital metabolic disorder, in which particular protein components (the so-called amino acids leucine, isoleucine and valine) cannot be properly processed in the body.
+As a consequence, toxic substances accumulate, which can lead to a very rapid decline in newborns.
+The occurrence of brain swelling is particularly serious and can cause a coma.
 If left untreated, this disease can lead to death.
-There are also milder forms, which can affect sufferers less significantly.
+There are also mild forms known, which affect patients less significantly.
+MSUD can be managed well with a special diet.
+Patients who are diagnosed during new born screening have a good prognosis.

-Severe Combined Immunodeficiency (SCID) and severe T-cell lymphopenia
+Severe Combined Immunodeficiency (SCID) and Severe T-Cell Lymphopenia